tung/ruggrogue/book/dependencies.md

 In particular, it relies on the output format of [LLVM](https://llvm.org/) tools.
 These formats are *not* stable across versions, so Emscripten relies on the most recent revision of LLVM at the time of development.
 Meanwhile, Rust runs its own version of LLVM which is *not* the most recent revision of LLVM at any given time.
-In order to correctly build an program with Rust and Emscripten, they usually have to use matching versions of LLVM.
+In order to correctly build a program with Rust and Emscripten, they usually have to use matching LLVM versions.
 The LLVM version used by Rust can be found using `rustc --version --verbose`, but I couldn't find how to do the same for Emscripten anywhere I searched.
-The use of version **1.39.20** is from [Therocode's blog](https://blog.therocode.net/2020/10/a-guide-to-rust-sdl2-emscripten), who I can only assume did a deep dive into the release histories of Emscripten and LLVM to discover the version number.
+The use of version **1.39.20** is from [Therocode's blog](https://web.archive.org/web/20210618192808/https://blog.therocode.net/2020/10/a-guide-to-rust-sdl2-emscripten), who I can only assume did a deep dive into the release histories of Emscripten and LLVM to discover the version number.
 Using the newest version of Emscripten with Rust will likely not work.

 I would strongly consider taking the extra time to learn [Rust and WebAssembly](https://rustwasm.github.io/docs.html) without the Emscripten bit in the future.